vippsas/vipps-login-api/vipps-login-api.md

     * [Error handling](#error-handling)

 # Overview
-The Vipps Login API offers functionality for authenticating end users and authorizing clients, founded on the OAuth2 and OpenID Connect specifications.
+The Vipps Login API offers functionality for authenticating end users and authorizing clients founded on the OAuth2 and OpenID Connect specifications.
 It supports using web browsers on websites and in native apps for iOS using app switching.